warmcat/lws-esp32-factory/README.md

 It's not required, but the default code expects

- - pushbutton to 0V connected on IO14
+ - pushbutton to 0V connected on IO14, with pullup to 3.3V

 If the pushbutton is held down at boot, the user is forced into the factory / Setup mode rather than the OTA application.

  - LED connected via, eg, 330R   3.3V ---|>|-----/\\/\\/\\---- IO23

-While in factory / OTA mode, the LED flashes on and off at 500ms.
-When you press "ID Device" button in the UI, the LED flashes rapidly for 5s.
+While in factory / OTA mode, the LED flashes dows a PWM sine cycle at about 1Hz.
+When you press "ID Device" button in the UI, the LED does the since cycle rapidly for 10s, so you can be sure which physical device you are talking to.

 ## Building and using